Financial Systems Engineering

 Typical first phase: $2,500-$5,000+

-- Manual exception review
+- Manual reconciliation and exception review

-- Estimated next-step scope
+- Estimated implementation scope

 After the entry phase